cds-snc/gcds-docs/src/en/components/checkbox/base.md

 _Also called: checklist, check list._

-A checkbox is a question with a set of options for one or multiple selections.
+A checkbox is a set of options for one or multiple selections.

 {% docLinks locale stage figma github %}
 {% enddocLinks %}